derricks/derricks.github.io/chapter_book_thoughts.md

    * Premise: A boy left with a witch for the day gets involved in a magical errand to put baby dragons in their proper worlds
    * General thoughts: A child in this world getting accidentally involved in some magical quest is hardly a new idea, but this story moves along nicely and adds a lot of nice twists.
    * Social commentary: Where to start.
 All the characters are people of color.
 Everyone is struggling with money -- Jax's mother is trying to prevent them from getting evicted.
 One of the magical creatures is homeless and is also invisible (literally and metaphorically).

+ _The Silver Arrow_, Lev Grossman
+ * Premise: When Kate asks the rich uncle she's never met for a present, he delivers a magical train, and she and her brother Tom set off on a grand adventure.
+ * General thoughts: My daughter loved this book, particularly the idea that a train could have a library car and a candy car where you can eat all the candy you want without getting a stomachache.
+The book has a large environmental focus, but ultimately offers a message of hope against the tendency to despair: Just keep doing something, no matter how small.
+ * Social commentary: Lots of stuff about climate change -- it is a key thrust of the book.
+Every human seems to be Caucasian.

  _Make-Believe Empire: A How-To Guide_, Paul Berman
    * Premise: This nonfiction book gives advice to kids on how to use household objects to construct their own vision of the imaginary lands inside their heads